Bylaws of the Genetics Society of America

 Section 1.
 Standing Committees.

-b.
-Nominating Committee.
-The Nominating Committee shall be appointed by the President, subject to approval by the Board of Directors.
+- Nominating Committee.
+The Nominating Committee shall be appointed by the Immediate Past President, subject to approval by the Board of Directors.
 The Nominating Committee shall consist of three to four Eligible Members who are not Officers or Directors and who include representatives of different areas of genetics.
 The Executive Director and the Secretary shall be ex officio non-voting members of the committee.
 No person shall serve as a voting member on the Nominating Committee more than once during any four-year period.
 The Nominating Committee shall have primary responsibility for the nomination of candidates for Board Officers and Directors.

 Section 2.
 Ad hoc Committees.
 The President shall create and appoint members to such other committees as are deemed necessary or advisable by the Board of Directors.